lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 On receiving a SCHC Sender-Abort, the receiver MAY release all resources associated with this Rule ID and optional DTag values.

+The MIC computed at the receiver MUST be computed over the reassembled SCHC Packet and over the padding bits that were received in the SCHC Fragment carrying the last tile.

 {{Fig-NoACKModeRcv}} shows an example of a corresponding state machine.

 ### ACK-Always {#ACK-Always-subsection}